dhruvja/Algo-trade/README.md

 - A PC or laptop which should run 24/7 and be able to run and process information all day
 - A trading account

-## Disclaimer
+## Note

-This project is under development and is not fully completed.
-So it might have few errors which will be solved to improve the effectiveness of the algorithm.
+- Feel free to use the code and update it to improve the effectiveness and tackle the errors.